RobIsaTeam/courses/threejs-practise-notes.md

 ## lesson 2
 - DONE: move the image a bit down
 - DONE: delete 2nd challenge
-- point out which folder to start the live-server from and why
+- DONE: point out which folder to start the live-server from and why

 ## lesson 3
 - DONE: include stlloader where we actually start using it.